Putting Safety First: Laminated vs Toughened Glass

 Best Practice

 Industry-acknowledged best practice is that laminated glass should be used, with The Rooflight Association recommending that the best solution is a double glazed rooflight that combines a toughened outer and a laminated inner pane.
-It should also be noted that a laminated inner pane is always required under the regulations if the rooflight is placed more than five metres above floor level and the window has an area of more than three metres squared.
+It should also be noted that British Standards define that a laminated inner pane is always required if the rooflight is placed more than five metres above floor level.
 Being armed with this information ensures installers are better equipped to give homeowners better advice on the best products for their home.

-Brett Martin’s double-glazed Roof Lantern and Flat Glass Rooflights utilise toughened glass for the outer pane and laminated glass for the inner as standard on all products.
-This provides dual benefits, protecting anyone who may need to access the flat roof from above from falling through and protecting residents inside from the risk of broken glass.
-This glazing combination, with a 90% argon filled cavity, results in a highly thermally efficient rooflight as well as safe, sleek and modern one.
+Brett Martin’s double-glazed Roof Lantern and Flat Glass Rooflights utilise toughened glass for the outer pane and laminated glass for the inner as standard on all products protecting residents inside from the risk of broken glass.
+This glazing combination, with a 90% argon filled cavity, results in a highly thermally efficient rooflight as well as a safe, sleek and modern one.
 Available as a circular, linked or single rectangular rooflight, Brett Martin offers over 100 size options across the range, as well as bespoke units.

-It is imperative to ensure that the safety of residents and contractors is the priority when specifying and installing rooflights.
-Toughened glass alone does not guarantee the safety most homeowners expect, and so laminated solutions should be considered as an extra line of defence against accidental breakage.
+It is imperative to ensure that the safety of building users is the priority when specifying rooflights.
+Toughened glass alone does not guarantee the safety most homeowners expect, and so a laminated inner pane should be considered as an extra line of defence against accidental breakage.

 For further information view the following resource: https://rooflightassociation.org/glass-rooflights/